 A keto diet contains a lot of fats and is low on carbs.
 But, does keto work for women over 50?
-Yes, it does work and helps with weight loss when taken the right way.
+Yes, it can work and may help with weight loss when taken the right way.
 For it to be effective eat fats, proteins, and carbs in the right portions.

 Do not starve yourself or over-consume fats.
 You also need to stay positive and avoid stressful conditions.
-Remember you can always consult a doctor or a nutrition expert if you need further guidance.
+Remember you can always consult a doctor or a nutrition expert for further guidance.